Hello. How have you been?

 I’m excited to finally show you our minimal kitchen design.

-As you know it’s been aleady few months since we moved in to our new home so I figured it’s high time to share with you our most-lived in corners.
-I have to admit, I’ve been waiting to write this post until we reach the point when our kitchen has all the details (utencil rails, bar stools, plants, cute side shelves) but I realized this can take a while so if you are curious to see how it looks today, here it comes.
+As you know it’s been aleady few months since we moved to our new home.
+I figured it’s high time to share with you our most-lived in corners – the kitchen.
+I’ve been waiting to write this post until we reach the point when it has all the details (utencil rails, bar stools, plants, cute side shelves) but I realized this can take a while.
+If you are curious to see how it looks today, here it comes!

-When we first measured the kitchen we understood that we are very far from having 90 degrees angles so we had no choice but order a custom made kitchen.
+When we first measured the kitchen we understood that we are very far from having 90 degrees angles (Argh!).
+We had no choice but order a custom made kitchen.
 After visiting few local studios we decided to hire Francesca Martelli, who shares similar, minimal aesthetics and eye for details.

 It seems like minimal kitchens require minimal planning but that’s not entirely true unless you have it all figured out before you start designing.
 Any kitchen design means a lot of big and small decisions taken based on your scatch and ideas.
 It is really useful to picture your daily routine to plan the cabinets, storage space and worktop areas.
 Francesca has been very helpful with that what made the whole process easier.